Shooting Star (Elkie Brooks album)

 Shooting Star is an album by Elkie Brooks.

 Background

 Brooks' third album was a departure from her previous work and enjoyed relative success in the UK charts.
-Taking the place of Leiber & Stoller was renowned producer David Kershenbaum who guided Brooks along a more funk-orientated sound than on her previous work.
+Taking the place of Leiber & Stoller was producer David Kershenbaum who guided Brooks along a more funk-orientated sound than on her previous work.
 The album has been released on CD, paired with its 1979 successor Live and Learn.